 The assembly hall on the ground floor, directly adjacent to the entrance, has a generously glazed facade that opens it up to the outside, enabling it to be used both internally and externally.
 The building’s dividable lobby offers the ability to separate off the events area for independent use.

-competition: 1. prize
+Competition: 1. prize

 LPH: 1-8